wisamx/commerce_simple_stock/README.md

 - Prevent adding the product to cart when its not available.
 - Prevent checking out order items when its not available.
 - Decrease product variant stock when an order is placed.
+- Update product variant stock when an order item is updated/deleted.
-- Provide an Inventory Control page for Bulk Stock updates
+- Provide an Inventory Control page for Bulk Stock updates.